napari/napari/README.md

 ## tutorials

-For more details on how to use `napari` checkout our [in-depth tutorials](https://napari.github.io/napari-tutorials/)
+For more details on how to use `napari` checkout our [in-depth tutorials](https://napari.github.io/napari-tutorials/).
+These are still a work in progress, but we'll be updating them regularly.

 ## plans